 + Our Cornish-cross broilers arrive on our farm as 2-day old chicks from our local hatchery.
-For 3 weeks they live in our open brooders that let in sun and allow several square feet of space per bird.
+For 3 weeks they live under their warm heat lamps in our open brooders that can let in sun on warm days, and allow several square feet of space per bird.
 Brooders are cleaned and prepped between each batch.

-+ Bird are then moved into “prairie schooners” which we pull to a new area of fresh pasture daily so chickens can move away from their droppings and eat fresh grass and bugs.
++ Once they have their adult feathers, they're capable to survive without heat lamps, and are moved into an 900 sq. ft. prairie schooner (allowing up to 2 sq. ft. per bird) which we pull to a new area of fresh pasture daily so chickens can move away from their droppings and eat fresh grass and bugs.

 + Our broilers only have 1 bad day.
 They’re processed on our farm in our WSDA licensed processing facility in batches of 20 so that we can ensure each chicken is processed in the most humane, quick and painless way.

-+Once every year, several hundred laying hens arrive on our farm as 2-day old chicks from our local hatchery.
++Once every other year, 500 hundred laying hens arrive on our farm as 2-day old chicks from our local hatchery.

 + The chicks are raised in open brooders for 4-5 months until they start laying eggs.
-After they’re a few weeks old, the pullets begin training on electric fence and are given access to a large area of pasture that connects to their brooder.
+After they’re a few weeks old, the pullets begin training on an electric fence and are given access to a yard that connects to their brooder.